-A house, commercial building or structure (such as a bridge or a fire station) must meet criteria showing that it has has been associated with a significant aspect of the cultural heritage of the community, or that the building itself is so distinctive that it should be preserved for its outstanding quality.
+A house, commercial building or structure (such as a bridge, a street clock or a fire station) must meet criteria showing that it has has been associated with a significant aspect of the cultural heritage of the community, or that the building itself is so distinctive that it should be preserved for its outstanding quality.

 After the nomination report of the C.P.
 Dose house was given, the Landmarks Board agreed that the house met the criteria.
 The second hearing before the Board, with the final decision called designation, took place on December 19, 2012, and the board voted unanimously to designate the Dose house as a historic landmark.
 The current owner of the house is not related to the original owner and builder, but he requested the historic nomination to preserve the house in its original condition.

 George Carmack was the man credited with filing the first gold claim which set off the Yukon Gold Rush in 1897 and changed the history of Seattle.
 Seattle began advertising itself as “Gateway to the Yukon.”
 Thousands of people came through Seattle and bought supplies for travel to the gold fields, which dynamited the city out of the economic depression it had been in since 1893.

 These arguments about the significance of the Carmack house and the people associated with it help illustrate the problems of assessing the historic and cultural value of Wedgwood’s Big Green House.
 Although the Big Green House was distinctive in Wedgwood, it didn’t rise to the level of significance needed for a historic landmark in Seattle, because of its lack of specific architecture or association with people or events in the context of the history of the city.

 I am most greatly indebted to John LaMont and Jeannette Voiland, librarians of the Seattle Room of the downtown Seattle Public Library, for their guidance.
-They started me out on the path of research into property records and they referred me to other researchers in Seattle history and architecture.
-Now the time has come to say goodbye to the Green House, but the education I received through its study will help me continue to write about the history of the Wedgwood neighborhood.
+They started me out on the path of research in history, genealogy and property records, and referred me to other researchers in Seattle history and architecture.
+Property research expert Greg Lange showed me how to use the records at the Puget Sound Regional Archives, repository of the property records of King County.